 There is a little variation of this in Naruto: After Sasuke's fight with his brother Itachi, Tobi reveals to him that Itachi never really planned on killing him.
 Sasuke, of course, doesn't believe it, to which Tobi replied: "But you're still alive! [...]
 If he really planned on killing you, you would've..."

-In Parasyte Ch.
-6, a parasyte reassures Shinji (who is naturally freaking out) that an invitation to meet for coffee is benign by citing this trope.
+In Parasyte, a parasite reassures Shinichi (who is naturally freaking out) that an invitation to meet for coffee with another parasite is benign by citing this trope.